 - Exposure refresher

 - White balance

 - How and when to shoot the Milky Way

 - The answers to your questions!

-David Long has been photographing environmental landscapes for eight years using the digital format, but has a background in film dating back to the 70s.
-From the mountains of New Hampshire and Vermont to the seacoast locations in Maine and Massachusetts, he looks for iconic locations during the best seasons with incredible light.
-He strives to include a story in each of his images to communicate the feelings and emotions of this part of the world.
+Dave has been practicing digital environmental landscape photography for the last ten years, and film for many more.
+From the mountains of New Hampshire and Vermont to the seacoast locations of Maine and Massachusetts, he looks for iconic images during the best seasons with incredible light.
+He strives for each photograph to communicate not only what is seen, but also how the location makes you feel.

 Dave is a member of the Boston Camera Club where he was the 2018 Photographer of the Year.
 He has won numerous awards including the Appalachian Mountain Club’s Image of the Year.
 His images have been featured in Cape Cod Magazine 20th Anniversary Edition, the 2018 Guide to Boston, St. Augustine Social Magazine and Visit Central Mass Guide.
 Dave is also a blog contributor for Datacolor Photography Calibration Company.